 More Dakka / There Is No Kill Like Overkill: The room right before the corridor leading into Metal Gear REX's hangar is filled with roughly 30 gun cameras.
 All it takes is a chaff grenade disable all of them, but still...

-Multiple Endings: Whether or not the player succeeds in the button mashing torture sequence decides if Meryl joins Snake in the ending scene (and grants the player the infinite ammo bandana for their next playthrough).
+Multiple Endings: Whether or not the player succeeds in the torture sequence decides if Meryl joins Snake in the ending scene (and grants the player the infinite ammo bandana for their next playthrough).
 If the player gives up, Meryl dies, and Otacon joins them instead (giving the player his stealth camouflage).
-With Meryl appearing again in Metal Gear Solid 4, Meryl's ending has been confirmed as the canonical one, although the reveal from the alternate ending (Meryl is actually Campbell's illegitimate daughter and not his niece, since he had an affair with his deceased brother's wife) is referenced in Metal Gear Solid 4.
+With Meryl appearing again in Metal Gear Solid 4, Meryl's ending has been confirmed as the canonical one, although the reveal from the alternate ending (Meryl is actually Campbell's illegitimate daughter, conceived from an affair with his deceased brother's wife) is referenced in Metal Gear Solid 4.

 No Fourth Wall: Zigzagged.
 Oddly enough, this isn't exactly played straight.
 The game always takes itself seriously, regardless of the situation.
 Never once is the production and development crew ever mentioned, or the voice actors or anything you would typically expect when breaking the fourth wall.
 The characters don't act like they're directly inside a video game, but rather always making very vague references to the game anyway.
 All the examples can be given in-game explanations, though with a little bit of Lampshade Hanging in the process: